Infidelity Therapy – How can it help?

 Finding out about a partner’s infidelity may cause extreme suffering and distress.
 It may provoke obsessive visualisation of the intimacies of the affair, overthinking and compulsive actions aimed at discovering all the facts of the cheating.
 In addition, it may lead to endless investigations about the affair partner, hypervigilance for unfaithfulness, fury and clinginess.

 In this article, I describe the integrative approach as one of the methods I might employ in couples therapy for infidelity.
-Yet, depending on the case, our therapy may or may not be influenced by any of the approaches.
+Yet, depending on the case, our therapy may or may not be influenced by any of the therapeutic approaches.

 Eventually, the focus is on the overarching aim of infidelity therapy – determining whether partners are capable of moving forward together or if moving on separately is more beneficial.